 by Maja Staka

 This season’s Western Canada Fashion Week (WCFW) sailed by in a frenzy of colors and shapes that rivaled any major runway in North America, an observance only amplified by WCFW’s new status as Canada’s largest fashion week after Toronto Fashion Week’s untimely cancellation.
-The theme for 2017 was Strength in Diversity.
-While the trends we saw were not earth shattering, this year saw countless changes to the way designers approached their collections and chose their models, as well as how the public interacted with the show.
-Highlights included Japanese style street wear, Game of Thrones inspired fashions and unisex suits.
-It was lovely to watch and so incredibly telling of WCFW’s evolution over the past 24 seasons.
+The theme for 2017 was Strength in Diversity, and while the trends revealed weren’t earth shattering, this year’s show featured countless changes to the way designers approached their collections and chose their models, as well as how the public interacted with the show.
+Highlights included Japanese style street wear, Game of Thrones inspired fashions and sleek unisex suits.
+In its entirety, the 2017 show was incredibly fun to watch and so telling of WCFW’s 24 season evolution from local extravaganza to world-renowned fashion institution.

 Day one of WCFW set the dice rolling with Ageless Beauty, a show featuring models aged 40-80 who quite frankly, rocked the runway harder than any Kendall Jenner wannabe could dream of doing.
 These women are expert models, and it shows.
-The fact of the matter is, modeling is a job just like any other, and can we really expect seasoned professionals to quit their careers at the mere sight of a forehead wrinkle?
-Not to mention, now that ready-to-wear collections are the norm at WCFW, older patrons should be able to see their future garments on more relatable – if still typically Amazonian – bodies.
+Truth be told – modeling is a job just like any other, and can we really expect seasoned professionals to quit their careers at the mere sight of a forehead wrinkle?
+Not to mention, now that ready-to-wear collections are the norm at WCFW, shouldn’t older patrons should be able to see their future garments on more relatable bodies?
+The answer of course, is yes!

 For many designers, this season’s WCFW was also an opportunity to express their artistic and personal identities, whether that meant stitching Cree words into white pants as with LUXX Ready To Wear or dressing models in embellished cowboy boots to match their rodeo-inspired jumpsuits.
 Tishynah Buffalo Designs, another crowd favorite, featured Native American models showcasing tribal fabrics to the beats of A Tribe Called Red.
 A very powerful image indeed.
 That same night, a dedication to missing and murdered indigenous women was aired to show-goers, who, while silent, couldn’t keep their eyes off the screen.